Can Dogs Eat Zinc?

 • Fish: sardines, flounder, sole, and salmon

-• Dairy products: yogurt, cheese, and milk
+• Dairy products: yoghurt, cheese, and milk

 • Nuts & seeds: hemp seeds, cashews, pumpkin seeds, etc.